vincetiu8/covid-tower-defense/README.md

         (add your map file here)
 ```

+### Making a Level
+Unlike making a map, enemy, or tower, making a level doesn't require you to make any new files.
+You only need to use existing assets!

-Once you've moved the assets to the correct folders, run `sergeant_t_cell.py` in the
+Firstly, tun `sergeant_t_cell.py` in the base folder.
-base folder.
 This will launch the game.
-In the Level Select Menu, click on the
+In the
-`Level Preview` button.
-This will open up the level preview screen.
-In the window on the
+Level Select Menu, click on the `Level Edit` button.
+This will open up the level preview
-top-right, there will be a text called `level`, with - and + buttons to the right of it.
+screen.
+In the window on the top-right, there will be a text called `level`, with - and +
-Use these buttons to change the level number until it reaches the number of your level.
+buttons to the right of it.
+Use these buttons to change the level number until it reaches
+the number of your level.

 Once the right level number has been reached, the attributes and wave data of the level
 can be edited by using the buttons in the window.
+Note that changing the `Body Part` attribute
+will not reload the map.
+You must exit the Level Edit menu and go back in.
+To avoid crash errors,
+make sure that you selected the correct body part before exiting and re-entering the Level Edit menu.

-Once you are happy with the level
-click `save settings` at the bottom of the window.
-This will create a new level file
+Once you are happy with the level, click `save settings` at the bottom of the window.
-and save your settings to it.
-Once you have saved these settings, you can exit the game
+This will create a new level file and save your settings to it.
+Once you have saved these
-and push your changes to Github for others to review.
+settings, you can exit the game and push your changes to Github for others to review.

 ## Building the Game
 For coders, in order to make a production-ready version of the game, we need to